MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/audio-conferencing-in-office-365/set-auto-attendant-languages-for-audio-conferencing.md

 ## Want to use Windows PowerShell?

-To automate this step, you can use the [Set-CsOnlineDialInConferencingServiceNumber ](https://go.microsoft.com/fwlink/?LinkId=617689) and[Get-CsOnlineDialInConferencingLanguagesSupported ](https://go.microsoft.com/fwlink/?LinkId=617684) cmdlets.
+To automate this step, you can use the [Set-CsOnlineDialInConferencingServiceNumber ](https://go.microsoft.com/fwlink/?LinkId=617689) and [Get-CsOnlineDialInConferencingLanguagesSupported ](https://go.microsoft.com/fwlink/?LinkId=617684) cmdlets.

 To learn more, see [Using Windows PowerShell to do common Skype for Business Online management tasks](https://go.microsoft.com/fwlink/?LinkId=525038)

 ## See also

-#### Other Resources

 [Set up Audio Conferencing for Skype for Business and Microsoft Teams](set-up-audio-conferencing-for-skype-for-business-and-microsoft-teams.md)